H. G. Wells: Final years

 Wells's greatest literary output occurred before the First World War, which was lamented by younger authors whom he had influenced.
 In this connection, George Orwell described Wells as "too sane to understand the modern world", and "since 1920 he has squandered his talents in slaying paper dragons."
 G. K. Chesterton quipped: "Mr Wells is a born storyteller who has sold his birthright for a pot of message".
+In addition to the USSR, Wells also visited the Second Spanish Republic, meeting with left-wing personalities such as the feminist and sex researcher Hildegart Rodríguez Carballeira, whom he offered a job as his secretary and assistant.

 Wells had diabetes, and was a co-founder in 1934 of The Diabetic Association (now Diabetes UK, the leading charity for people with diabetes in the UK).

 On 28 October 1940, on the radio station KTSA in San Antonio, Texas, Wells took part in a radio interview with Orson Welles, who two years previously had performed a famous radio adaptation of The War of the Worlds.
-During the interview, by Charles C Shaw, a KTSA radio host, Wells admitted his surprise at the sensation that resulted from the broadcast but acknowledged his debt to Welles for increasing sales of one of his "more obscure" titles.
+During the interview, by Charles C. Shaw, a KTSA radio host, Wells admitted his surprise at the sensation that resulted from the broadcast but acknowledged his debt to Welles for increasing sales of one of his "more obscure" titles.